 Official inspections overseas....at last!!
 Enter BSO...

-To our great delight and at long last, the UK Department for Education has launched the British Schools Overseas (BSO) programme.
-They’ve approved seven agencies, all authorised to perform "accreditation against standards similar to independent schools operating in Britain", complete with published inspection reports that are available to parents and show how well individual British schools abroad measure up against British standards.
+To our great delight and at long last, the UK Department for Education launched the British Schools Overseas (BSO) programme in 2011.
+They originally approved seven agencies, all authorised to perform "accreditation against standards similar to independent schools operating in Britain", complete with published inspection reports that are available to parents and show how well individual British schools abroad measure up against British standards.

 These inspections ensure "schools advertising a ‘British character’ are upholding the rigour and excellence of [the British] system".